invoiceninja/invoiceninja.github.io/source/en/self-host-installation.md

 Enable gzip in your webserver configuration, this will dramatically improve the loading time of the application!
 Please see the above nginx configuration for a sample of how to load the components of the application with gzip.
 </x-warning>

-##### Database server configuration
+#### Database server configuration

 <p>Create a database on your MySQL compatible server and add a user that has full access to the database.
 Database configuration is out of the scope of this article, more information can be found <a href="https://dev.mysql.com/doc/refman/8.0/en/creating-database.html">here</a></p>

-##### Cron configuration
+#### Cron configuration

 <x-warning>
 Ensure you set the scheduler under the web server user i.e. `sudo -u www-data crontab -e`
 </x-warning>

-<p>Invoice Ninja relies heavily on the Laravel Scheduler, for this to operate it requires that a cron job to be configured, edit your crontab and enter the following record.</p>
+Invoice Ninja relies heavily on the Laravel Scheduler, for this to operate it requires that a cron job to be configured, edit your crontab and enter the following record.

 ```bash
 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1
 ```

-<p>If you are using shared hosting, then you will need to add an additional parameter to the cron command which looks like this:</p>
+If you are using shared hosting, then you will need to add an additional parameter to the cron command which looks like this:

 ```
 * * * * * cd /path/to/root/folder && /usr/bin/php -d register_argc_argv=On artisan schedule:run >> /dev/null 2>&1